Windowing in DuckDB

 SELECT points,

-SUM(points) OVER (
+sum(points) OVER (

 ROWS BETWEEN 1 PRECEDING

-AND 1 FOLLOWING) we
+AND 1 FOLLOWING) AS we

 FROM results;

-This query computes the SUM of each point and the points on either side of it:
+This query computes the sum of each point and the points on either side of it:

-Moving SUM of three values
+Moving sum of three values

 Notice that at the edge of the partition, there are only two values added together.